tmiklas/text-tools/README.md

 text-tools
 ==========

-Miscellaneous text tools I worte to in my projects, because sharing is caring
+Miscellaneous text tools I worte to use in my projects, because sharing is caring :-)

 trigrams.pl
 -----------